Being a council member

 People who know about fundraising; marketing; public relations; accountancy or public campaigning could make a tremendous contribution to the Council.
 But members come from all walks of life and from different backgrounds.
 They bring a wide range of skills and experience.
 The only thing you really must have is a desire to improve the lives of people affected by epilepsy.
 Because that’s what the charity is all about.

 Don’t forget that your nomination also has to be knowingly supported by two other members of the charity.
 Their details also need to be on the form.
 Download the form in Word.

-Nominations for the 2014 Council elections are now open.
-The closing date is Monday 14 April 2014.
+Nominations for the 2014 Council elections have now closed.